-Increasing Your FICO Score for Home Buying
+Raising Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many late payments have you made?
+- Payment History — How many times do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with each of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
 You'll still qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of an individual having a better credit score.